hexthedev/TerrainAnalyzer/README.md

 #### Step 6: Use various culling methods to remove all unneeded or unwanted nodes
 Systematically remove nodes from the graph using different properties.
-The right combination of culls is needed to efficiently remove of unimportant nodes.
+The right combination of culls is needed to efficiently remove any unimportant nodes.
 Culling methods are listed below.
 (See Fig 7)
   * Min Radius Cull: Removes all nodes with radius below certain number.
   * Largest Nodes First: Starting at node with largest radius, removes all nodes within radius of node.
   * Region Merge: The MRR and MRHD can be tweaked.
 Region merge looks at each node n and checks if n.neighbours() contains a node within MRR distance.
 If a node is found, the smaller neighbour is merged into the larger neighbour.